rreece/rreece.github.io/outline-of-philosophy/invitation.md

-TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is arguably a more general distinction, being a more general thread throughout the history of philosophy and science.
+TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is a more general distinction, being a more much longer thread throughout the history of philosophy and science.

 Why should I care?